TERMS OF REFERENCE

 Please note that the above TOR constitutes only the main responsibilities and duties of this position.
 As WCS IP is a flexible organization, staff members are expected to undertake any other tasks that are allocated to them but which are not part of their regular TOR.

-Please send a covering letter and CV in English to firstname.lastname@example.org not later than 20 September 2019 stating in the subject line “Spatial Analyst Specialist_(name)”.
+Please send a covering letter and CV in English to firstname.lastname@example.org no late than 12 February 2021, stating in the subject line “Spatial Analyst Specialist_(name)”.

 No correspondence, only short-listed candidates will be notified.